MiloMindbender/UE4VirtualProduction/README.md

 This may look complicated but you can get some great results from a very simple setup and since everything here runs in real-time, you can even use this setup for livestreaming!

+# Please Help Out!

+This example will get you started, but there is a lot of room for improvement.
+There are still some issues with color correction of the live video, having the talent cast shadows and making the camera calibration easier just to name a few!
+If you run into problems or have suggestions please feel free to contact me through "issues" here on Github or though my YouTube channel.

 # Hardware Required

 The only thing really required to do Virtual Production is an Unreal compatible camera & video capture card or a Webcam.
 To use all the features and have a camera you can move, you need some kind of tracking system.
 This can be a VR headset and it's controllers or specialized tracking devices.
 The example is configured for the hardware and video studio I currently use so if your setup is different you will have to make some changes.